-(c) EPMI shall make recommendations to MDEA concerning (i) the economic dispatching of the Facilities consistent with the requirements to serve the Native Load (ii) the possible sale of Products, and (iii) the purchase of power from market sources.
-In addition, EPMI shall schedule, nominate and confirm all Fuel Transactions, in accordance with pre-approved guidelines and subject to MDEA approval (iii) purchase of market resources to serve the Native Load.
+(c) EPMI shall make recommendations to MDEA concerning (i) the economic dispatching of the Facilities consistent with the requirements to serve the Native Load (ii) the possible sale of Products, and (iii) the purchase of power from market sources to serve the Native Load.

+(d) EPMI shall schedule, nominate and confirm all Fuel Transactions, in accordance with pre-approved guidelines and subject to MDEA approval

-(d) Each day, EPMI shall provide a projection of the next day’s Native Load, and project the need for gas, fuel oil and power.
+(e) Each day, EPMI shall provide a projection of the next day’s Native Load, and project the need for gas, fuel oil and power.

-(e) Throughout the Term of this Agreement, the Energy Coordinators shall meet or otherwise communicate as frequently as the Parties deem reasonably necessary and desirable to assure the coordination of the performance of the Facilities with the marketing and sale of Products.
+(f) Throughout the Term of this Agreement, the Energy Coordinators shall meet or otherwise communicate as frequently as the Parties deem reasonably necessary and desirable to assure the coordination of the performance of the Facilities with the marketing and sale of Products.

-(f) The dispatching of the Facilities shall be consistent with the Communication Procedures, the characteristics and limitations of the Facilities, Prudent Operating Practices, the Outage Schedule of the Facilities (when communicated by MDEA), legal, regulatory and transmission service provider requirements and the strategy and procedures developed by the Marketing Committee.
+(g) The dispatching of the Facilities shall be consistent with the Communication Procedures, the characteristics and limitations of the Facilities, Prudent Operating Practices, the Outage Schedule of the Facilities (when communicated by MDEA), legal, regulatory and transmission service provider requirements and the strategy and procedures developed by the Marketing Committee.

-(g) To ensure timely response to dispatch instructions and provide for timely exchange of information necessary for bidding, scheduling and dispatch of Products from the Facilities the Parties shall adopt Communication Procedures to comply with the Protocols.
-EPMI shall install, own, and maintain (at EPMI expense) the communication facilities listed on Exhibit [4] during the Term.
+h) To ensure timely response to dispatch instructions and provide for timely exchange of information necessary for bidding, scheduling and dispatch of Products from the Facilities, and purchase of power from market resources, the Parties shall adopt Communication Procedures to comply with the Protocols.
+EPMI shall install, own, operate and maintain the communication facilities listed on Exhibit [4] during the Term.
 The monthly communication expense for data transmission between EPMI and MDEA shall be a Cost under this Agreement.
 The Communication Procedures shall include procedures for the communication of information regarding the Marketing Strategy, compliance with and monitoring circumstances surrounding any First Contingency Emergency Dispatch, Scheduled Outages, Forced Outages, pricing and other information to assure marketing of the Facilities Products.
 Pursuant to such Communication Procedures, MDEA shall provide EPMI (on a regular basis but not less frequently than once each month) with (i) its projection each month of the total Available Energy and Capacity from the Facilities for the next month and (ii) Scheduled Outages on a current and projected basis and the anticipated duration of any resulting interruptions (Outage Schedule).
 MDEA shall provide EPMI notice of any changes in such information, projections or costs as soon as possible.
 It is the objective of both Parties hereto that the Communication Procedures provide EPMI with a set of approved trading activities that are very narrowly defined within well defined boundaries and that MDEA play an active role in approving all Transactions (to the extent reasonably possible).

-(h) MDEA shall be responsible for compliance with the First Contingency Emergency Dispatch provisions of the Protocols and its interconnection agreements.
+(i) MDEA shall be responsible for compliance with the First Contingency Emergency Dispatch provisions of the Protocols and its interconnection agreements.

 8. Accounting and Reports

 (a) EPMI shall provide reasonably detailed periodic reports describing the marketing of Products under this Agreement as specified in Exhibit [].
-EPMI shall provide such reports electronically in formats and software versions agreed to among the parties. (b) EPMI shall provide to MDEA sufficient information regarding each Back-to-Back Transaction or EPMI Transaction to permit MDEA to determine the Market Price, the amount of Products sold or bought, the Delivery Point or Receipt Point, the duration, and (to the extent legally permitted) the third party.
+EPMI shall provide such reports electronically in formats and software versions agreed to among the parties. (b) EPMI shall provide to MDEA summary information reflecting details of the transaction confirmation regarding each Back-to-Back Transaction or EPMI Transaction to permit MDEA to determine the Market Price, the amount of Products sold or bought, the Delivery Point or Receipt Point, the duration, and (to the extent legally permitted) the third party.